 Tapper, to his credit, knew she hadn’t answered the question and asked it again: Where will the rest of the money come from to pay for all of this?
 And again, Ocasio-Cortez didn’t have an answer that was even superficially plausible.

 The saving grace for Ocasio-Cortez is that, as non-responsive as her answer about funder her agenda was, it was still better than the halting, awkward word-salad that followed when she was asked how to handle the allegations against Judge Kavanaugh.
-Here’s the clip queued up to the question about paying for agenda.
+Here’s the clip cued up to the question about paying for agenda.